-This isn’t a new thing: medicinal liqueurs have been in use as long as mankind has had alcohol and medicine, and Yakushu Bar Sangenjaya has been serving these tinctures for 12 years.
+This isn’t a new thing: medicinal alcohol has been in use as long as mankind has had alcohol and medicine, and Yakushu Bar Sangenjaya has been serving these tinctures since 2006.

 But yakushu has become increasingly popular in the Japanese capital of late.
 A health-conscious Tokyo is looking to the past for inspiration, and it’s turning yakushu from boring old nightcap into trendy new concoction.

 The approach appeals to me.
 I struggle with traditional Chinese medicine because it’s usually served as a hot, bitter soup – but if you could infuse all that herbal goodness into a shot of booze, then what’s not to like?

 But what to have?
 What are my symptoms, and how can they be alleviated?
 I have to rely on bartender Hanamura, who suggests an easy starter drink: shiso leaf (also known as perilla), said to help with anxiety and stress.
 It’s the ideal holiday detox.

 She pops the jar open and strains a couple of ladlesful into a glass over ice.
 A gentle note of shiso rises up.
 Light, fragrant and aromatic, it’s far from the bitter brews I’m used to in Asian medicine.
 Three of these, and the stress of finding the place would be a distant memory.